nikhilweee/nikhilweee.github.io/content/blog/017-nyu-hpc-setup.md

 ```

 ## 3. View output from your job
 These functions let you conveniently see the outputs for a given JOBID.
+For some reason they only work if the job is still running, so unfortunately you can't use them for completed jobs.
 ```bash
 # ~/.bash_aliases